ryan-wolbeck/ngboost-tuner/README.md

   -nf FINAL_BOOSTERS, --final-boosters FINAL_BOOSTERS
                         Number of n_estimators(booster) to use to run the final model.
-Default = 500
+Default = 500 -lgbm LIGHTGBM, --lightgbm LIGHTGBM
+                        Set to true for lightgbm as base regresor.
+Default
+                        $LIGHTGBM
 ```

 ## Reference